Thomas Chatterton: Death

 According to a late 19th-century account, Chatterton once fell into a newly dug grave in St Pancras Churchyard while absorbed by reading epitaphs with a friend.
 When helped out by his companion, he reportedly said, "I have been at war with the grave some time," a remark seen as a grim foreshadowing of his death three days later.
 However, the accuracy of this story is uncertain.
-On 24 August 1770, he retired for the last time to his attic in Brook Street, and consumed arsenic after tearing into fragments whatever literary remains were at hand.
+On 24 August 1770, he retired for the last time to his attic in Brook Street, and consumed arsenic after tearing into fragments of whatever literary remains were at hand.
 He was 17 years and nine months old.
-There has been some speculation that Chatterton may have accidentally overdosed on the arsenic as a treatment for a venereal disease, as it was commonly used for such at that time.
+There has been some speculation that Chatterton may have accidentally overdosed on the arsenic as a treatment for a venereal disease, since it was commonly used for such conditions at that time.